 Worst part?
-You can't skip it, so if you're queasy and uncomfortable with torture scenes, much less interactive torture scenes, you are shit out of luck if you want to beat this game.
-The only consolation is that Trevor doesn't kill the guy, but rather drives him to the airport and kindly advises him to get out of Los Santos forever.
+You can't skip it* Unless you know who the target is already and shoot him early, but even then, you still have to go through two of the four torture segments first before you get that option, so if you're queasy and uncomfortable with torture scenes, much less interactive torture scenes, you are shit out of luck if you want to beat this game.
+The only consolation is that instead of killing the guy, Trevor drives him to the airport and kindly advises him to get out of Los Santos forever.

 Even this moment is horrifying, if only for the revelation that although Trevor enthusiastically participated in the brutality, he knew from the start the guy would tell them everything, and it was all totally pointless.

 To put in light just how horrifying this part of the game is: some GTA fans, who are known to be completely unflinching towards the worst blood and gore that the series has had to offer, CRINGE at this scene.
 Most of it has to do with the fact that the horror of the violence is completely played straight.
 No form of glorification in the slightest.

 The worst part is that the victim seems to be an innocent man, and after the mission is done, it doesn't seem like he'll see his family again.
 And before the poor guy was tortured by the FIB, he was being tortured by the IAA.